tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #29.
->Write a Python program to print alphabet pattern 'X'.
+>Write a function to print alphabet pattern 'X'.

 **Expected Output :**
 ```